webplatform/docs/tutorials/using_the_full-screen_api/index.md

 |Content===Introduction==
 In some browser applications, such as games, and with some elements, such as videos, it is advantageous to present the content using not just the interior browser window space but the full available screen space, without borders or other chrome elements.
-This might be desired to imcrease clarity, reduce distraction, or improve comprehension of the content.
+This might be desired to increase clarity, reduce distraction, or improve comprehension of the content.

 The full-screen API provides a programmatic method for presenting web content using the user's entire monitor and